%20Wiltshire%20Governance%20Network%20Logo.jpg)

 OUR STRATEGIC PRIORITIES

-We are delighted to welcom DfE's Liz Alder, Team Leader for the South West Regions Group.
-This is a real coup of a speaker!
+With many thanks to Liz Alder, Team Leader for the DfE's South West Regions Group.

 EVENT 29th MARCH 25 - "TIME"